Emptying out a loved one’s home is never quick or easy.

 Emptying out a dwelling place will take more time, energy, resources, and money than you think.
 Be ready for it to be exhausting and frustrating.
 Take breaks and try not to overdo it.
 Drink plenty of water and find good local sources for coffee, sandwiches, and pizza.
 And keep track of expenses.

 The best lesson here for all of us: Keep only what you need.
-Help your loved ones start decluttering before the quantity of unneeded possessions gets out of control.
+Help your loved ones start decluttering before the number of unneeded possessions gets out of control.
 And do the same for yourself.

 This article was originally published on November 12, 2018.